 Matlaltzincatl (MH605r)

 This black-line drawing of the simplex glyph for the personal name or ethnicity Matlaltzincatl (“Person of Matlaltzinco,” attested here as a man’s name) shows a three-petal matlalin flower.
-The place name Matlaltzinco is found in historical sources such as Bernal Díaz, but even there one suspects that he is referring to Matlatzinco, for the glyphs for that area of the Toluca Valley show nets (matlatl) rather than these flowers (matlalin).
-Perhaps this tlacuilo was not familiar with the Toluca Valley.
-But it is also conceivable that there was a place name Matlaltzinco.
+There was a Matlaltzinco north of Tenochtitlan, mentioned in historical sources, such as Bernal Díaz de Castillo.
+A similar place name is Matlatzinco, an area of the Toluca Valley, but this name lacks a crucial "l," and its hieroglyphs show nets (matlatl) rather than these flowers (matlalin).

 Stephanie Wood